danielgatschet/from-gatschet/MyMedia.md

 ---

 ### Some of my favorite quotes
-> Defeat is worse than death, because you have to live with defeat. -*Vince Lombardi* \n
+> Defeat is worse than death, because you have to live with defeat. -*Vince Lombardi*

 > Winning is a habit.
 Unfortunately, so is losing. -*Vince Lombardi*